At three months old, Eleanor was diagnosed with a rare liver disease that eventually required a liver transplant when she was seven.

 Starlight are committing to deliver essential toys, games, books and immersive entertainment to 300 hospitals that don’t currently have our resources and are most urgently in need of our support.

-This Christmas, will you join us to ensure that seriously ill children across the UK experience the escape, distraction and power of play at the time they need it most?
+Will you join us to ensure that seriously ill children across the UK experience the escape, distraction and power of play at the time they need it most?